Sachin Rekhi of Connected (which no longer exists) emailed about his contact management tool. Rekhi says Connected is a direct competitor with Gist.

 However I won’t use Connected as my online main contact book because the price is not realistic.
-At US$9.99 a month Connected wants a lot of money for performing a straightforward task.
+At US$9.99 a month it’s a lot of money for performing a straightforward task.
 Sure Connected is an improvement on the free Google Contacts application, but compared with Gist, which is also still free, ten American dollars is too expensive.

 And anyway, I haven’t bothered to use Gist in months.
 I don’t find the free application useful.
-I don’t use Google Contacts either.
+I don’t really use Google Contacts either.
 It just sits there in the background.
 I used Outlook’s contacts manager when I used Outlook for email – but I’ve no plan to return there.

 The world still needs an online contact book which can deliver Outlook’s contact manager features, but simply.